Numazu: Economy

 Numazu is an industrial city and regional financial center, and its port is a major center of Shizuoka prefecture's commercial fishing industry.
 Numazu produces more dried Japanese horse mackerel than any other region in Japan.
 The city accounts for about half of Japan's total production.
 Agriculture is dominated by production of mandarin oranges and green tea, with Brussels sprouts, dairy products and rice as secondary products.
 Numazu is the location of the head office of Suruga Bank, Shizuoka Chuo Bank and Numazu Shinkin Bank.

 Education

-Numazu has 24 public elementary schools, 17 public middle schools one public combined middle/high school operated by the city government.
+Numazu has 24 public elementary schools, 17 public middle schools and one public combined middle/high school operated by the city government.
 The city has four public high schools operated by the Shizuoka Prefectural Board of Education.
 There are also one private elementary school, one private combined middle/high school and five private high schools.
 The prefecture also operates three special education schools in Numazu for the handicapped.